leszko/leszko.github.io/blog/_posts/2019-12-19-helm3-five-improvements.md

 ### 5. Command-line Syntax

 Last but not least, Helm command syntax changed a little bit.
 From the good side, in my opinion, **all changes are for better**.
-From the bad side, they are **not backwards-comaptible**, so now when writing steps of how to install something using Helm, you always need to explicitely mention if the given command is for Helm 2 or for Helm 3!
+From the bad side, they are **not backwards-compatible**, so now when writing steps of how to install something using Helm, you always need to explicitly mention if the given command is for Helm 2 or for Helm 3!

 For example, starting with `helm install`.
-Now, **the release name is a mandatory parameter**, while in Helm 2 you could skip it and the name would be autogenerated.
+Now, **the release name is a mandatory parameter**, while in Helm 2 you could skip it and the name would be auto-generated.
 To achieve the same in Helm 3, you need to add the parameter `--generate-name`.
 So, the standard installation using Helm 2 looked as follows:

 ```nolinenumbers
 $ helm2 install --name my-release hazelcast/hazelcast